 First, the bad news.
 In the face of massive budget deficits, the government is cutting back on how much they are helping to subsidize college education.
 Even worse, college costs are increasing fast.
-The average public school now costs $7,605, while the average private one charges over $27,000.
+The average public four-year college now costs nearly $17,000 per year, while the average annual cost for a private nonprofit college is about $42,000.
 These costs continue to increase rapidly and some experts predict they will double within 10 years.

 The good news?
 College is still one of the smartest investments to make for your kids.
-People holding a bachelor’s degree earn on average over $20,000 more each year than those with just high school diplomas.
+People holding a bachelor’s degree earn on average about $15,000 more each year than those with just a high school diploma.
 College grads are also a lot less likely to be unemployed.
 A college degree can easily pay for itself in less than a decade.
 Also, it’s more fun to be smarter.

 So what can you do to put your kids on the right path?

-1) Get an early start.
 No matter what age your child, start saving now.
 Putting off saving by just five years increases the required savings by almost 25 percent.
-Waiting until junior is in middle school almost doubles the amount you need to save each month.
+Waiting until your child is in middle school almost doubles the amount you need to save each month.

-2) Set up a 529 plan.
 It’s like free money!
-These college savings plans that allow you to deduct your contributions from federal taxes are offered by almost every state.
+These college savings plans allow you to deduct your contributions from federal taxes and are offered by almost every state.
 But a little-known fact is that you don’t have to actually use the plan offered by your state to get the federal tax benefit.
 Why might you go with another state’s plan?
 Because it has lower expenses, allowing your money to grow faster over time.
 It also might have a smaller minimum investment requirement, and simply be easier to use.